markusmoenig/Eldiron-Web/content/_index.md

 Retro top-down and isometric perspectives as well as low-poly meshes will be supported post v1.

+## Goals

+* Being able to create games similar to the RPGs of the 80's and 90's.
+* Support single-player or multi-player games and even MMOs.
+* Over time support more perspectives like top-down and isometric.

+## Installation

 You can download the current pre-release in [Releases](https://github.com/markusmoenig/Eldiron/releases).

 On macOS you can get access to the current Beta via a public [TestFlight Link](https://testflight.apple.com/join/50oZ5yds).